 Antibiotic Dose Cautions and Monitoring Trimethoprim 200 mg one dose post-coital (off-label) Hyperkalaemia: caution when prescribing medications such as spironolactone, ACE inhibitor or angiotensin inhibitors.
-Renal Impairment: Avoid if eGFR <15ml/min. or 100 mg nightly Discuss with a renal physician if eGFR <30ml/min.
-It may increase serum creatinine.
+Renal Impairment: Avoid if eGFR &lt;15ml/min.
+Discuss with a renal physician if eGFR &lt;30ml/min. or 100 mg nightly It may increase serum creatinine.
 Patients should be counselled on the risk of blood disorders and advised to seek attention if fever, sore throat, purpura, mouth ulcers, bruising or bleeding occurs.